alicelapeyre/alicelapeyre.github.io/_pages/about.md

 I am interested in public and labour economics, more particularly in the optimal design of social insurance policies on the labor market.
 <br />

-I am visiting [UC Berkeley](https://www.econ.berkeley.edu) for the 2022 Fall semester, sponsored by Prof. Emmanuel Saez.
+I am visiting the [Hub for Equal Representation in the Economy](https://www.hubequalrep.org) at the London School of Economics, sponsored by Prof. Camille Landais.
 <br />

-From January 2023, I will be visiting [STICERD](https://sticerd.lse.ac.uk) at the London School of Economics.
+I visited [UC Berkeley](https://www.econ.berkeley.edu) during the 2022 Fall semester, sponsored by Prof. Emmanuel Saez.
 <br />

 You can contact me at: [alice.lapeyre@ensae.fr](mailto:alice.lapeyre@ensae.fr) and find my [CV](https://github.com/alicelapeyre/alicelapeyre.github.io/raw/master/files/ALapeyre_CV.pdf) here.